zekebarger/AccuSleep/README.md

 - Make sure to click the 'Help' button in AccuSleep_viewer for a list of keyboard shortcuts.
 - Make sure to run `doc AccuSleep_instructions` and read the documentation before using this software.
+- If your recordings are very long (>48 hours) and are not displaying properly, try splitting them into smaller files.
 - Please contact zeke (at) berkeley (dot) edu if you find any other issues.

 ## Screenshots